 53% of last mile logistics operators said that ensuring the customer has a great experience is their top concern (Source: DispatchTrack poll)

-That number made it the top vote getter among the options, and customer experience was listed as a top priority by more respondents than operational efficiency and boosting capacity combined.
+That number made it the top vote getter among the options.
+Customer experience was listed as a top priority by more respondents than operational efficiency and boosting capacity combined.
 What does that tell us?
 Simply put, it tells us that for many businesses, giving the customer a great experience is worth it even at the cost of maximizing efficiency.
-Why?
-Because when you offer best-in-class delivery experiences to your clients and customers, you win positive reviews, good word of mouth, and repeat business.
-No amount of cost optimization can offset the fact that gaining new customers is more expensive than retaining your existing ones.

 More than 15% of buyers say they’ll stop patronizing a given retailer after just one late delivery.
 (Source: Easyship)

 After two to three late deliveries, that number jumps all the way up to 55%.
-Like we alluded to above, it costs a lot less to retain a customer than to go out and find a new one (about 25x less according to the source above).
-So, if our first statistic showed how important customer experience is to modern retailers and other businesses, this one shows how high the stakes are.
-Delivery disruptions are a part of life, and 100% on-time performance might not be feasible, but consistent on-time performance is a huge part of delivery success.
+Again, it costs a lot less to retain a customer than to go out and find a new one (about 25x less according to the source above).

-And what does it take to make consistent on-time performance possible?
-For starters, you’ll need to find AI-powered route optimization that can actually account for the myriad of different factors that impact delivery and service times.
+Delivery disruptions are a part of life, and 100% on-time deliveries might not be feasible.
+But consistent on-time performance is a huge part of delivery success.
+To that happen, you’ll need to find AI-powered route optimization that can actually account for the myriad of different factors that impact delivery and service times.

 One third of buyers will abandon beloved brands after a single poor experience.
 In Latin America, that number is nearly 50%.
 (Source: PWC)

 This is true even when you’re working with 3rd parties to fulfill your delivery promises.
-Customers don’t want to feel like you’ve passed the buck to someone else—and frankly, they usually don’t even notice that you have.
+Customers don’t want to feel like you’ve passed the buck to someone else.
+Frankly, they usually don’t even notice that you have.
 Every email schedule confirmation, pre-routing message, and next-stop notification they receive (or don’t receive) is an extension of your corporate identity whether you own the trucks or not.
-That’s why it’s so important to focus on customer experience in the last mile by ensuring that customers receive proactive delivery notifications at every step of the way.
-This might include a message letting them schedule their own delivery, a reminder message a day or two before, and live alerts on the day of delivery to keep them informed with live ETAs.

 4 out of 5 shoppers say that the most important service an online retailer can offer is letting customers know when their orders will arrive.
 (Source: Forrester research)

-Of course, the complexity of the last mile means that this is easier said than done.
-In order to offer visibility to your customers, you first need visibility within your own four walls.
-This requires both a way of tracking drivers and order (e.g. a mobile application that prompts drivers to update their statuses as they complete deliveries) and a constant stream of information that’s actually usable into an intuitive dashboard.
+This requires both real-time tracking of drivers and orders and a constant stream of information that’s actually usable into an intuitive dashboard.
 This way, customers are empowered to get the information they need when things are going right—and you’re empowered to step in and offer solutions when things aren’t.

 Almost 75% of shoppers rate receiving a message with order tracing information as “very important” (Source: Narvar via Inbound Logistics)